sazan10/eproxy/README.md

 * Caching in-memory, using Memcache or Infinispan (planned).
 * Support for stand-alone operation, inside a JEE container (Tomcat or Jetty) or on Google App Engine.
-* Robust, parser-based HTML rewriting.
+* Robust, parser-based HTML and CSS rewriting.

 ## Demo Site